orsinium/blog/content/posts/go/safe-api.md

 ## Constraints for generics

 One detail we glossed over above is that flag and pflag don't support arbitrary types as flags, only specific ones.
 We lost this information in our generic implementation.
-The solution is to replace the type constraint `any` by a more specific one.
+The solution is to replace the type constraint `any` with a more specific one.
 And the great news is that Go supports union types for generic constraints:

 ```go
 type Constraint interface {